pfkong/hoovermover/README.md

 1
 ```

-Running `node hoovermover.js *.txt` will attempt to run move hoovers across all the given files:
+Running `node hoovermover.js *.txt` will attempt to run move hoovers across all the given files.
+Using all .txt files provided in the repo as an example:

 ```
 Peters-MBP:hoovermover peterkong$ node hoovermover.js *.txt